 Because she is an expert concerning PANS/PANDAS, Texas Governor Greg Abbott appointed her to be a member of the Pediatric Acute-onset Neuropsychiatric Syndrome Advisory Council.
 The Council advises the commission and the Texas legislature on research, diagnosis, treatment, and education related to pediatric acute-onset neuropsychiatric syndrome.

-Dr. Kruppstadt is the mother of four daughters, who have all worked at Hope for Healing, and she has two grandsons.
+Dr. Kruppstadt is the mother of four daughters, who have all worked at Hope for Healing, and she has two grandchildren.
 She is married to Tom Kruppstadt JD, who serves as COO/CFO and General Counsel for Hope for Healing.

 At Hope for Healing, Dr. Kruppstadt offers Functional & Regenerative Medicine consultations (all ages) and Functional Approach Pediatric Primary Care (newborn through 21 years).